Tierion/boltbox/simnet/README.md

 accessible from the host machine's `localhost`.
 Information should be output after everything has spun up.

+The test boltwall mimics an API that will provide a current bitcoin price feed if the current conditions are met:

+- An invoice worth at least 400 satoshis must be paid to the boltwall node
+- After the invoice is paid, you have to "guess" the node's middlename (hint: it's danger)
+- You can check the endpoint as many times as you want for 30 seconds

 Test it out by paying alice for current price data by following these steps (once your network is running):

 1. `GET http://localhost:8000/api/protected/node` to get connection information about alice's lightning node.